Smedley Butler: Business Plot

 In its report to the House, the committee stated that, while "no evidence was presented... to show a connection... with any fascist activity of any European country... [t]here was no question that these attempts were discussed, were planned, and might have been placed in execution..." and that "your committee was able to verify all the pertinent statements made by General Butler, with the exception of the direct statement about the creation of the organization.
 This, however, was corroborated in the correspondence of MacGuire with his principal, Robert Sterling Clark...."

 No prosecutions or further investigations followed, and historians have questioned whether or not a coup was actually contemplated.
 Historians have not reported any independent evidence apart from Butler's report on what MacGuire told him.
 One of these, Hans Schmidt, says MacGuire was an "inconsequential trickster".
 The news media dismissed the plot, with a New York Times editorial characterizing it as a "gigantic hoax".
-When the committee's final report was released, the Times said the committee "purported to report that a two-month investigation had convinced it that General Butler's story of a Fascist march on Washington was alarmingly true" and "... also alleged that definite proof had been found that the much publicized Fascist march on Washington, which was to have been led by Major Gen. Smedley D. Butler, retired, according to testimony at a hearing, was actually contemplated".
+When the committee's final report was released in 1935, however, the Times said the committee "purported to report that a two-month investigation had convinced it that General Butler's story of a Fascist march on Washington was alarmingly true" and "... also alleged that definite proof had been found that the much publicized Fascist march on Washington, which was to have been led by Major Gen. Smedley D. Butler, retired, according to testimony at a hearing, was actually contemplated".
 The individuals involved all denied the existence of a plot.